sourcebroker/hugo-cms-theme/README.rst

 For content elements
 ++++++++++++++++++++

-- **Content elements templates as partials at /partials/ce-**
+- **Content elements as partials in /partials/content/**

-  Templates of content elements as defined as partials.
-For example: ``/layouts/partials/ce-faq2.html``
+  Templates of content elements are defined as partials.
+For example: ``/layouts/partials/content/faq.html``

 - **Content elements data in /data/content**

-  Data to render content element are kept in ``/data/content/x.yaml`` where x is equal to uid of content element in TYPO3.
+  Data to render content element are kept in ``/data/content/x.yaml`` where x is equal to uid of content element.
-  You can consider this folder as equivalent of "tt_content" table form TYPO3.

 - **Multilang content support**

   Data can be multilang.
-The file name must then have the value of lang defined in "languages" part of hugo config.
+The file name must then have the value of lang defined in "languages" part of Hugo config.
   For example ``/data/content/1.yaml`` is default language and ``/data/contant/1.de.yaml`` is for german language.

 - **Multilang content fallback**